Last updated: May 3, 2026

 - Use backup help if the office is hard to reach.
 Call the Eldercare Locator at 1-800-677-1116 or a HUD-approved housing counselor at 1-800-569-4287.

-Backup and Other Options
+Backup and other options

 - Assessment appeal: If the home is overvalued, an appeal can save more than a small senior exemption.